General

 Deployment: Above Your ERP, Not Instead of It

 For European retailers running SAP or Oracle, a critical question is how AI orchestration integrates without multi-year ERP replacement.
-Modern AI platforms deploy API-first as an execution layer above your existing ERP.
+Locus’ AI-powered logistics orchestration platform deploys API-first as an execution layer above your existing ERP.
 The ERP remains the system of record.
 The AI layer ingests data, optimises routing and carrier allocation in real time, and pushes decisions back into the workflow.
 This deploys in weeks to months — not the 12–24 months legacy TMS implementations require.

 The Compound Effect